ForBioPhylogenomics/tutorials/week1_day2_morning/README.md

 * [Paralogy](https://github.com/ForBioPhylogenomics/tutorials/blob/main/week1_day2_morning/Lecture/Day2_01_Paralogy.pdf)

 # EXERCISE
-1. For the TreSpEx analyses we first need to install some modules in your home directory as they are not included in the availables in SAGA<br>
+1. For the TreSpEx analyses we first need to install some modules in your home directory as they are not included in the availables ones on SAGA<br>

 	```
 	module load Perl/5.32.0-GCCcore-10.2.0